SeaGL/organization/meetings/2026/20260218-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- sen: happy to be here, happy to have stuff to focus on
-- sergio: create document with questions for designing the theme
-- aj: feel back at seagl, number of tabs doubled, feel good
-- alfredo: (had to leave early)
-- dina: appreciate organization and openness for feedback, glad to be meeting more regularly
-- salt: <3 good to see new person on day one of the season

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)